-- Any Medical Sciences student who fails to register in person or check in personally at the Registrar's Office on-campus before 5:00 p.m. local campus time of the first day of formal instruction as noted in the Academic Calendar will be charged a \$1001 late fee.
-Typically, registration includes electronic registration for classes (courses and modules) as well as physical check in with the Office of the Registrar.
-Some processes have been temporarily revised in response to the Covid-19 pandemic. - Any Clinical Sciences student who registers after commencement of clinical rotations will be charged a \$100 late fee. - Any student with a delinquent account will be notified by the second week of the semester that s/he must pay any outstanding balance by the end of the fourth week of the semester. - Any student who fails to pay all outstanding amounts must be financially cleared by the Office of Student Accounts by the end of the fourth week of the semester or will be involuntarily withdrawn from enrollment and his or her transcript will reflect a "W" grade for
+- Any Medical Sciences student who fails to register or complete campus check-in in person on-campus before 5:00 p.m. local campus time of the first day of formal instruction as noted in the Academic Calendar will be charged a \$1001 late fee.
+Typically, registration includes electronic registration for classes (courses and modules) as well as physical check in on campus. - Any Clinical Sciences student who registers after commencement of clinical rotations will be charged a \$100 late fee. - Any student with a delinquent account will be notified by the second week of the semester that s/he must pay any outstanding balance by the end of the fourth week of the semester. - Any student who fails to pay all outstanding amounts must be financially cleared by the Office of Student Accounts by the end of the fourth week of the semester or will be involuntarily withdrawn from enrollment and his or her transcript will reflect a "W" grade for courses undertaken in that semester.
+AUC's standard cancellation and refund policies will apply to the balance of any account due; and